 Vitamin D is made in the skin using energy from the ultraviolet rays in sunlight.
 As people age, their vitamin D levels decline.
 Levels also fall during winter months and when people have inadequate exposure to sunlight.

 The recommended daily intake of vitamin D is 800 - 1,000 IU a day after age 50.
 Dietary sources of vitamin D include fatty fish (salmon, mackerel, tuna), egg yolks, liver, and vitamin D-fortified foods and beverages (milk, orange juice, soy milk, cereals).
-Older women who do not get enough vitamin D solely from diet or sunlight and may need to take a supplement.
+Older women who do not get enough vitamin D solely from diet or sunlight may need to take a supplement.
 Vitamin D supplements are available either as D2 (ergocalciferol) or D3 (cholecalciferol).
 They work equally well for bone health.
 Like calcium supplements, vitamin D supplements may increase the risks for kidney stones.

 Calcium and vitamin D supplements can be taken as separate supplements or as a combination supplement.
 If separate preparations are used, they do not need to be taken at the same time.
+Given the controversies over the benefits and safety of these supplements, be sure to discuss with your doctor whether supplements are a good choice for you.
+As an alternative to supplements, many doctors recommend making dietary changes to increase calcium and vitamin D intake, and getting 15 minutes a day of sun exposure.

 Effect on the Heart.
 One drink a day in women who are not at risk for alcohol abuse may be beneficial for the heart.
 However, the American Heart Association recommends that women have no more than one drink per day.